AedynLadd/sysc4906-termProject/README.md

 # SYSC 4906 Term Project
-By gathering data from reddit we will be analyzing the sentiment of posts in communities that have strong interests in investment, cryptocurrency, and world politics.
-We will determine if there exists a link between these sentiments and the flucuation of cryptocurrencies, and if a link exists if it can be used to accurately predict future market behaviour as a consequence of social media based mass hysteria among these populations.
-The code we have compiled for the initial data munging phase can be found at the Github Repository linked below.
+The goal of this project was to gather data from reddit and analyze the sentiment of posts in communities that have strong interests in investment, cryptocurrency, and world politics.
+All of which is done in order to determine if there exists a link between these sentiments and the flucuation of cryptocurrencies, and if a link exists if it can be used to accurately predicted future market behaviour as a consequence of social media based mass hysteria among these populations.
+The code we have compiled for the initial data munging phase, data analysis and dashboard can be found in the Github Repository linked below.

 ![plot](./reports/figures/project_overview.png)